← Blog |

 Initially, yes.
 Weighing food for 2-4 weeks helps clients calibrate portion sizes and understand caloric density.
 After that, most clients transition to reliable visual estimates: palm for protein, fist for carbs, thumb for fats.

-Can you combine flexible dieting with structured plans?
+Can you combine flexible dieting with structured meal plans?

 Yes, and it's actually the most effective approach.
 Provide a base meal plan that hits macro targets, then let clients swap meals for equivalent alternatives.
 This is exactly what Promealplan enables: structured plans with recipe swapping built in.

-Start with the macro calculations, add the guardrails (fiber, 80/20 rule), then pair it with a reference meal plan for clients who need structure.
-The result: fewer dropoffs, better outcomes, and clients who stay longer.
+Start with the 5-step macro setup, add the guardrails (25-35g fiber, 80/20 rule), then pair it with a reference meal plan for clients who need structure.
+The result: fewer dropoffs, better outcomes, and clients who stay long enough to see real change.

 1. 1.
 IIFYM sets macro targets, not prescribed foods